MIDS-scaling-up/v3a/week06/lab/README.md

 ![Filter element](images/src-element.png)

 Filters and filter-like elements have both input and outputs pads.
-They operate on data that they receive on their input (sink) pads, and will provide data on their output (source) pads.
+They operate on data that they receive on their input (sink) pads and will provide data on their output (source) pads.

 Filter-like elements can have any number of source or sink pads.
 For example, a demuxer would have one sink pad and several (1-N) source pads, one for each of the  streams contained in the source format.
-On the other hand, an decoder will only have one source and sink pads.
+On the other hand, a decoder will only have one source and sink pads.

 ![Filter element](images/filter-element.png)